Home

 Thinking about Cat Names

-for Your New Cat or Kitten?
+for Your New Family Member?

-Numerous lists of kitty names and their meanings and origins can be found all over the internet and in cat names books.
+Numerous lists of feline names and their meanings and origins can be found all over the internet and in cat name books.
 You can also look through baby books to see what ideas you can find there.
-And you can make up names.
-The possibilities for your new cat or kitten's name are endless!The real problem is that there are too many choices!
+And you can make things up and come up with unique cat names.

 Oftentimes, someone will have a name that they have always loved.
 They knew that their firstborn child would be christened with this glorious handle.
 Only to find that the other parent (or grandparent or in-law, or whomever) wasn't as enamored with the choice.